dwkim78/upsilon/README.md

 The size of the model with 700 trees and 10 features is 360 MB, which is gzipped and written in a binary format.
 Thus the uncompressed size is much larger (i.e. by a factor of ~10).
+If you want to use the 360 MB model file, please contact with me.

 ## Minimum Requirements